empathicqubit/vscode-cc65-debugger/README.md

 Make sure that the paths on the files are in the same folder and have the same name (minus the extension, of course) as your main program!

+If you have included any optimizations you should probably turn those off, however, I have made some effort to trace some of them.

 ## Changes needed to your system

 It's not required, but if you install Clang tools you can get details on data fields.
 To do that on Debian (stretch):